-NOAA anticipates that grants or cooperative agreements under this competition will have a start date no earlier than July 1, 2017 dependent on funding availability, the completion of all NOAA/applicant negotiations, including NEPA analysis, environmental compliance, permit requirements, and the other provisions of other supporting documents as requested.
+NOAA anticipates that grants or cooperative agreements under this competition will have a start date no earlier than August 1, 2018 dependent on funding availability, the completion of all NOAA/applicant negotiations, including NEPA analysis, environmental compliance, permit requirements, and the other provisions of other supporting documents as requested.
+NOAA expects that successful applicant will be notified prior to their start date.

-Unsuccessful applicants will be notified by e-mail that their application was not recommended for funding after the final section package has been approved by the GMD, which is expected to be approximately September 30, 2017.
-Unsuccessful applications submitted to this competition will be retained for a period of up to three years and then destroyed.
+Unsuccessful applicants will be notified by e-mail that their application was not recommended for funding after the final section package has been approved by the GMD, which is expected to be approximately September 30, 2018.
+Unsuccessful applications submitted to this competition will be retained for three years and then destroyed.